From the Provence of the Popes to the Luberon – Self-guided

 Day 2

-Free day or loops around St-François (9 to 30 km).
+A day off or loop hikes around St-François (9 to 30 km).

 Day 3

-Free day or loop via St-François, Braguelone, Vieux-Bourg, Pointe d’Or (31 to 48 miles).
+A rest day or a loop via St-François, Braguelone, Vieux-Bourg, and Pointe d’Or (50 to 78 km).

 Day 4

-Free day or loop via Le Moule, Gros-Cap, Anse-Bertrand, Bazin, Richeplaine (44 to 98 km).
+A rest day or a loop via Le Moule, Gros-Cap, Anse-Bertrand, Bazin, and Richeplaine (44–98 km).

 Day 5

-Free day or loop around Marie-Galante Island via St-Louis, Grand-Bourg, Capesterre-de-Marie-Galante, Beauséjour, Saint-Louis (28 or 34 miles).
-The round trip to St-François by bike is 3 miles.
+Free day or loop tour of Marie-Galante Island via Saint-Louis, Grand-Bourg, Capesterre-de-Marie-Galante, Beauséjour, and Saint-Louis (45 or 55 km).
+The round trip to Saint-François by bike is 5 km.

 Day 6